Best Non-Toxic Bug Spray Guide

 Second, the Toxicological Profile for DEET examines a case with a group of soldiers who developed acute dermatitis as a reaction to DEET.
 They applied an insect repellent containing 50% DEET before sleep to the uncovered skin of the face, neck, upper part of the trunk, and legs, and had a severe reaction 18–24 hours after the application.

-Fatalities due to DEET
+Fatalities Due To DEET

-Above all, five deaths have been associated with dermal exposure to DEET and three of them occurred in children.
-Thus, a 5-year-old girl developed severe headaches after having been sprayed nightly for almost 3 months with an insect repellent containing 10% DEET.
+A 5-year-old girl developed severe headaches after having been sprayed nightly for almost 3 months with an insect repellent containing 10% DEET.
 An autopsy revealed generalized edema of the brain with intense congestion of the brain and meninges.

-The second case was a 6-year-old girl who in response to repeated black fly bites used a spray containing 15% DEET on at least 10 occasions on extensive areas of skin.
-An autopsy showed edematous brain.
+The second case was a 6-year-old girl who in response to repeated black fly bug bites used a spray containing 15% DEET on at least 10 occasions on extensive areas of skin.
+An autopsy showed an edematous brain.

 The third case was a 17-month-old girl who was admitted to the hospital with a diagnosis of acute encephalopathy.
-During 3 weeks prior to admission, the child had received repeated applications of a lotion containing DEET.
+During the 3 weeks prior to admission, the child had received repeated applications of a lotion containing DEET.

-- More than 30% DEET
+- less than 98.11% but more than 30% DEET

-- Bug repellent and sunscreen in one
+- bug repellent and sunscreen in one

 For example, the following products belong in this group: